Kerala: Toll in Wayanad landslides increases to 143

 A red alert requires authorities to “take action” in light of an extreme weather-related event, while an orange alert tells authorities to “be prepared” for one.
 A “yellow” alert means they should “be updated” on the local weather situation.

-Prime Minister Narendra Modi, in a post on X, on Tuesday said that he had spoken to Vijayan and assured him of assistance from the Centre.
+Prime Minister Narendra Modi, in a social media post on Tuesday, said that he had spoken to Vijayan and assured him of assistance from the Centre.

 The prime minister’s office also announced compensation of Rs 2 lakh each to the families of those killed in the landslides.
 The injured have been promised Rs 50,000 each.